-Even if you have not completed your current year Federal Tax Returns, you should complete your FAFSA using tax estimates.
+Even if you have not completed your Federal Tax Returns for the applicable tax year, you should complete your FAFSA using tax estimates.
 Once current year Federal Income Tax Returns are filed, you can use the IRS Data Retrieval Tool to update the FAFSA by logging back onto your FAFSA using your FSA ID number assigned to you during FAFSA completion.
 Students will use the IRS Data Retrieval Tool for the Student Financial Information section and parents of dependent students will use the IRS Data Retrieval Tool for the Parent Financial Information section.
 If you are not eligible to use the IRS Data Retrieval Tool, you will need to submit and official IRS Tax Return Transcript to our office.

 On the National Student Loan Database System you can find your total student loan debt, get contact information on your federal loan servicer, and complete exit counseling.
 To sign in:

-If a student has unused financial aid, their eligibility amount is based on the number of credit hours they enroll in each summer session (module).
+A student’s financial aid eligibility amount is based on the number of credit hours they enroll in each summer session (module).
 Any changes made to their summer enrollment can cause their eligibility to change.
 Changes to summer enrollment after aid has disbursed can result in the student having to repay some of the aid they received.
 Students MUST consult with the Office of Financial Aid before making any adjustments to their summer schedule to avoid having to pay back any of their summer aid.